-Iran had been the first country where I had traveled solo and you can say that I started with a bang.
-The decision to travel to Iran had been easy.
-A quick visa on arrival, beautiful photos of Shiraz and Omar Khayyam’s Rubaiyat (one of the most beautiful poetry I have ever read), had cemented my Iran dreams and before I knew it, I was headed towards erstwhile Persia.
-A hopeless romantic, I love all things beautiful, poetic and flowery and it had taken just a few stunning images of Shiraz to dissipate the fearsome global image of Iran from my mind.
-That had been many years ago, when Iran had offered visa on arrival to citizens of Hind (or India) and ever since I have visited the beautiful country many times.
-I have many friends there, know some of it’s cities like the back of my hand yet have always returned from Iran with conflicting emotions which range from twinge of sadness to excruciating frustration.
+Iran was the first country where I had traveled solo and you can say that I started with a bang.
+The decision to travel to Iran was easy.
+A quick visa on arrival, beautiful photos of Shiraz and Omar Khayyam’s Rubaiyat (one of the most beautiful poetry I have ever read), cemented my Iran dreams and before I knew it, I was headed towards erstwhile Persia.
+A hopeless romantic, I love all things beautiful, poetic and flowery and it took just a few stunning images of Shiraz to dissipate the fearsome global image of Iran from my mind.
+That was many years ago, when Iran offered visa on arrival to citizens of Hind (or India) and ever since I visited the beautiful country many times.
+I have many friends there, know some of its cities like the back of my hand yet have always returned from Iran with conflicting emotions which range from twinge of sadness to excruciating frustration.

-Like most grand old civilizations of the world, Iran affects its travelers in not the most subtlest of way and it is one country, where a woman traveler faces strong initial cultural difficulties.
-I had learned this immediately upon landing on my 1st visit, when being the only (and) single woman traveler in the group, I had been kept waiting for a visa until the end.
-The visa regulations has changed many times till now and since 2014, Indian passport holders can no longer avail the visa on arrival facility in Iran.
-While changes in travel requirements are inevitable, the gnawing fear which had always sat at the pit of my stomach during every landing into Iran has remained unchanged over the course of my visits.
+Like most grand old civilizations of the world, Iran affects its travelers in oscillating ways and it is one country, where a woman traveler faces strong initial cultural difficulties.
+I learned this immediately upon landing on my first visit, when being the only (and) single woman traveler in the group, I was kept waiting for a visa until the end.
+The visa regulations have changed many times since then and since 2014, Indian passport holders can no longer avail the visa on arrival facility in Iran.
+While changes in travel requirements are inevitable, the gnawing fear which always sat at the pit of my stomach during every landing into Iran remained unchanged over the course of my visits.

-I have never experienced a more circuitous visa procedure in any country other than Cuba and I guess, no matter how many times I visit Iran, that irrational instinctive fear will remain unchanged.
+Apart from Iran, I have never experienced a more circuitous visa procedure in any country other than Cuba.
+I guess, no matter how many times I visited Iran, that irrational instinctive fear remained unchanged.
 Iran, like Indonesia has nurtured me as a solo traveler and an independent woman, and I owe my love for travel to this beautiful country.
-The 1st impression is the last impression and Iran as my starting off destination for solo travel has turned me into a passionate explorer for life.
+The first impression is the last impression and Iran as my starting off destination for solo travel has turned me into a passionate explorer for life.
 Needless to say, it is an exceptionally beautiful, pocket friendly country with amazing natural and historical treasures, cultural riches and has one of the most friendliest people in the world.
 Iran’s penchant for being in the news for wrong reasons had left it largely un commercialized and unexplored for a long time, and in the past many parts of interior Iran had given me the thrilling feeling of being in an Indiana Jones sort of adventure.